Luray Pocket Parks:

 A. Yes.
 Shelters at Lake Arrowhead are equipped with electrical outlets.
 Additionally, shelters are lighted.

-Q. When is the Lake Arrowhead Beach open, and what are the costs?
+Q. When is the Lake Arrowhead Beach open?

 Q. How late is the park open?